-This overall split of the benchmark between growth and matching assets is unchanged from the previous summary funding statement provided to you during 2016.
+This overall split of the benchmark between growth and matching assets is unchanged from the previous summary funding statement provided to you during 2018.

-Further information is set out in the Scheme's Statement of Investment Principles, which is available on request (see overleaf).
+Further information is set out in the Scheme's Statement of Investment Principles, which is available on request (see below).

-Changes to the benefits provided by the Scheme
+Changes to the benefits and the potential impact of equalising GMPs

-There have been no changes to the benefits provided by the Scheme since 31 December 2015.
+There have been no changes to benefits provided by the Scheme over the period since 31 December 2017.